- En Español

 Click here to see our database of Whole Grain Stamp products.
 Click on Foodservice if you’d like to zero in speciﬁcally on foods aimed at the foodservice market.

 Whether you’re a school trying to bring more good whole grains to your kids, or a manufacturer trying to make the right whole grain products for schools, here’s the information you need, to understand current and (likely) future federal requirements for whole grains in schools in the United States.

 1) USDA’s Whole Grain Resource (February 2014)

-As of July 1, 2014, all grain foods served in schools are required to be “whole grain-rich” — which roughly means that at least 50% of the grain in the product must be whole grain.
+As of July 1, 2014, all grain foods served in schools are required to be “whole grain-rich” — which roughly means that at least 50% of the grain in the product must be whole grain (unless schools apply for certain exemptions).
+Starting in the 2019-2020 school year, only half of grains served will be required to be whole grain rich, while the remaining grains must be enriched.
 This very useful and comprehensive document explains the requirements for whole grain-rich foods in school meals.
 It’s THE go-to document for companies oﬀering whole grain foods to schools.
 Click here to access this document on USDA’s site.

 Want to test your knowledge of the new requirements for whole grains in schools?
 Check out this USDA webinar (including quiz questions).

 Also as of July 1, 2014, snacks served during school hours must be higher in healthy nutrients and lower in empty calories.
 You can read all the details on USDA’s website here, and you can use USDA’s Smart Snacks Product Calculator to verify if your products meet the Smart Snacks in Schools standards.
 The calculator has all of the program’s standards built right in!

 3) Clariﬁcation of Corn Masa as a Whole Grain